input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.1.md

 - **ATALA Block**: A list of ATALA Operations, includes metadata about the block.
 This is equivalent to a Bitcoin Block on the 2nd layer protocol.
 - **ATALA Object**: A file that has metadata about an ATALA Block and a reference to retrieve it.
 A reference to an ATALA Object is the only detail stored in Bitcoin operations.
 - **Genesis Bitcoin Block**: The first Bitcoin Block aware of ATALA Objects, everything before this block can be discarded.
-- **Content Addresable Storage**: System that allows storing files and querying them based on the hash of the file.
+- **Content Addressable Storage**: System that allows storing files and querying them based on the hash of the file.
 We have yet to choose whether to use centralized one (e.g. S3), decentralized (IPFS) or some combination of these.

 ## Cryptography

 We use **hashing** to create short digests of potentially long data.
-For secure cryptographis hash algorithms there is an assumption that it is computationally intractable to find two values that have the same hash.
+For secure cryptographic hash algorithms there is an assumption that it is computationally intractable to find two values that have the same hash.
 This is why the hash is enough to uniquely identify the value.
 SHA256 algorithm is used, unless specified otherwise.

 Cryptographic signatures are used to assure person who generated the message is who they claim they are.
 Keys are generated and managed by users - you can read more on that in [Key management](#key-management) section.
 SHA256 with ECDSA is used unless specified otherwise.